 - Honoring the Ocean

 Dr. Kristy Spear is the Assistant Director for Honors Experiential Learning.
-She supports Honors students by creating and curating opportunities for purposeful engagement and active experimentation.
-She believes learning is an ongoing process that involves action, reflection and a keen ability to celebrate success and failure.
+She supports Honors students by creating and curating opportunities for purposeful engagement and active experimentation both in and out of the traditional classroom.
 Dr. Spear finds it rewarding to champion honors students as they seek and engage in uniquely meaningful experiences that foster intellectual and personal growth.

-Dr. Spear received her Ph.D. from the University of Florida in Educational Technology and holds a graduate certificate in Digital Humanities.
-Her research focuses on designing and delivering online courses that foster learning and engagement for high-achieving students.
+Dr. Spear is an alumna of the University of Florida, earning a Master's degree in Education Leadership, a Doctorate in Educational Technology, and a graduate certificate in Digital Humanities.
+She also holds an interdisciplinary Bachelor of Science in Health and Communication.
+Her research interests include wellbeing and designing educational experiences that foster learning and engagement for high-achieving students.
 Formerly, she served as chair of the Advising High Achieving Students Community through the National Academic Advising Association.

 Awards:

-- Professional Advisor of the Year, Office of Undergraduate Affairs, University of Florida, 2018
+- Professional Advisor of the Year for Undergraduate Affairs, 2018